aung2phyowai/Fastball/README.md

 ## The technique will allow you to measure MMN in single subjects in minutes.

-## We will soon have the Psychopy code to allow you to run your experiment, and Matlab code to allow you to analyse your data.
-Both will be easily modifiable.
-Please bear with us while we finalise this toolbox, in the meantime if you have any questions about the Fastball toolbox please email George Stothart at the Unviersity of Bath, [Link](G.Stothart@bath.ac.uk)
+## We will soon have easily modifiable Psychopy code to allow you to run your experiment, and Matlab code to allow you to analyse your data.

+## Please bear with us while we finalise this toolbox, in the meantime if you have any questions about the Fastball toolbox please email George Stothart at the Unviersity of Bath, G.Stothart@bath.ac.uk